Precision Machining and Manufacturing

 Machinists use machine tools, such as lathes, milling machines, and grinders, to produce precision metal parts.
 They use their knowledge of the working properties of metals and their skill with machine tools to plan and carry out the operations needed to make machine products that meet precise specifications.
 The parts the machinists make touch almost every item produced or made in some manner.
 (US Department of Labor Occupational Outlook Handbook.)

 How can I become a machinist?

-GNTC's Machine Tool Technology and CNC programs prepares students for careers in the machine tool technology field.
-(Click image to view the Fall Semester Flyer)
+GNTC's Precision Machining and Manufacturing and CNC programs prepare students for careers in the machine tool technology field.

-- Classes offered at the Floyd and Walker County Campuses
+- Classes offered at the Floyd and Whitfield Murray County Campuses

 - Many financial aid options available including Hope Grant and student loans for eligible applicants